-During the fifth module the focus is on designing and studying chemical processes.
-Not only will you do this at a molecular level, where reaction kinetics and catalysis are important subjects, but also at process level.
-At process level, you will outline the most important process steps needed to make a desired product from different raw materials, such as crude oil, natural gas or biomass.
-In your Sustainable Industrial Chemistry team project, you will study a process in detail and see if you can make it more sustainable and also consider the social implications.
+In module 5, you will learn how to design and study chemical processes.
+You will do this at a molecular level, where reaction kinetics and catalysis play an important role.
+At process level, you will get familiar with the most important process steps involved in making a desired product from different raw materials, such as petroleum, natural gas and biomass.
+For the Sustainable Industrial Chemistry project, together with your fellow classmates, you will study a process in detail.
+The challenge is to see if you can make it more sustainable and to assess its societal implications.

-Throughout this module you will learn how the fundamental aspects and the basic equations for describing transport of impulse, mass and energy can be applied to situations in engineering and everyday life.
-The ability to draft and (numerically) solve conservation laws (balances) is a core skill for (chemical) engineers.
-In your modelling project you will directly apply the knowledge you have gained.
-With the help of experiments, you will verify the models and determine the unknown parameters within the model.
+How can you apply the fundamental aspects and the basic equations for describing transport of impulse, mass and energy to situations in engineering and everyday life?
+This question is the starting point for this module.
+The ability to draft and (numerically) solve conservation laws (balances) is an essential skill for (chemical) technologists.
+In module 6 you will learn all about these subjects.
+In your modelling project, you will directly apply the knowledge you have gained, using experiments to verify the models and determine the unknown parameters.

-In this elective module you get started with reactor technology and separation techniques.
-In order to design a process, you have to know everything about its basic operations.
-For example, the core of a process is the reactor.
-In the reactor the raw material is converted into the desired product, with a certain conversion and selectivity.
-The reactor does not just produce the desired product, but also raw materials, by-products and (sometimes) solvents.
-This mixture has to be separated, so that you can obtain products and the raw materials with the desired purity.
-This means you must also know all about separation steps based on different techniques.
-This module covers all of these topics.
-Again, you get to apply all the knowledge you have gained in a project.
+In this elective module you will get started with reactor technology and separation techniques.
+For example, the core of a process is the reactor, where the raw material is converted into the desired product.
+Besides the desired product, the reactor may produce raw materials, by-products and (sometimes) solvents.
+This mixture has to be separated, so you can obtain the product and the raw materials at the desired purity level.
+In order to do this, you need to know all about separation steps and the different techniques used.
+In the project belonging to this module, you will apply all the knowledge you have gained.

-The purpose of this elective module is to familiarize you with the relationships between a material's basic properties and its functional application.
+If you choose elective module 8B, you will familiarize yourself with the relationships between a material's basic properties and structure, and its functional application.
 After all, every device – whether it is an artificial hip or a pair of sunglasses – combines the properties of different materials to achieve a certain purpose.
-In this module you will attend lectures on material synthesis and characterization, and put the theory in practice.
-You will discuss the mechanical, thermal and dielectric properties of materials.
-And in the second half of the module you will set to work on a project on inorganic chemistry.
+You will attend lectures on material synthesis and characterization, and then apply your knowledge practically, discussing the mechanical, thermal and dielectric properties of materials.
+In the second half of the module you will set to work on a project involving inorganic materials.